project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 ***Note***: Ensure that you use node version 8.11.2 or above.

-4. Set the following environment variables when you are prompted to:
+4.Set the following environment variables when you are prompted to:

 <pre>
 sunbird_environment=local